Antoun Sehnaoui: Philanthropy and Personal Life

 Sehnaoui donated, in the name of his parents, the Saint Charbel Makhlouf Shrine in St. Patrick's Cathedral (Manhattan) in New-York city that was inaugurated on October 28 of 2017.
 The inauguration ceremony was attended by Lebanese Maronite Patriarch Bechara Boutros al-Rahi as well as Cardinal Timothy M. Dolan.
 The shrine features a mosaic of Saint Charbel Makhlouf along with national Lebanese emblems such as the lebanese cedar and a relic of the Saint.

 He is also a patron of animal rights activists.

+In January 2026, Annahar and Ynet reported that Sehnaoui was in a relationship with U.S. National Security official Morgan Ortagus, formerly the Deputy Presidential Envoy to the Middle East.

 Controversies

-In 2022 in Lebanon Public Prosecutor Judge pressed charges against the Société Générale de Banque au Liban (SGBL) and its CEO Antoun Sehnaoui "over alleged money laundering" According to Daraj Media, Antoun Sehnaoui owes part of his fortune to the financial policies of Riad Salameh who was governor of Lebanon's central bank, Banque du Liban, from August 1993 until July 2023, accused of corruption, and, since 2023, under sanctions by Canada, the United Kingdom and the United States.
-The Daraj journalist Ramy al Amine writes that Antoun Sehnaoui enriched himself through "through so-called financial engineering operations which enriched bankers and led the country into the worst economic crisis in its history, pushing most Lebanese to the brink of collapse and plunging them below the poverty line.”
+In 2022 in Lebanon Public Prosecutor Judge pressed charges against the Société Générale de Banque au Liban (SGBL) and its CEO Antoun Sehnaoui "over alleged money laundering".
+According to Daraj Media, Antoun Sehnaoui owes part of his fortune to the financial policies of Riad Salameh who was governor of Lebanon's central bank, Banque du Liban, from August 1993 until July 2023, accused of corruption, and, since 2023, under sanctions by Canada, the United Kingdom and the United States.
+The Daraj journalist Ramy al Amine writes that Antoun Sehnaoui enriched himself through "through so-called financial engineering operations which enriched bankers and led the country into the worst economic crisis in its history, pushing most Lebanese to the brink of collapse and plunging them below the poverty line".

 In 2015, Tarek Yatim, who was believed to be the bodyguard of Antoun Sehnaoui, stabbed to death a Lebanese citizen, George Rif, during a road rage incident.
 Sehnaoui denied any link between him and the case in question.